canussie/aussie_netflix_ratings/README.md

 This is work in progress, I hope to build a complete web app to display the information and allow users to view the data in multiple ways.

+## Todo
+  - Nodejs interface to view data
+  - clean up data from imdb, remove records that are not on netflix

 ## PreReqs

   - Get the imdb titles and ratings datadumps https://datasets.imdbws.com/.